jamierkier2023/Telecom-Strategies/README.md

 # Customer Lifetime Value (CLV) Segmentation — Telecom Growth Strategies

 A concise, visual walkthrough that turns raw customer data into decisions.
-This version speaks to business leaders: it highlights the SQL we used to get the facts, shows the **mini table “screenshots”** for fast comprehension, and draws clear implications for growth and retention.
+This version speaks to business leaders: it highlights the SQL we used to get the facts, shows data tables for fast comprehension, and draws clear implications for growth and retention.

 ---